If you’ve ever woken up with back pain, you’ll understand how debilitating it can be.

-Our brains struggle to identify the specific source of referred pain.
-An experienced spine specialist can usually distinguish referred pain from a radicular pain caused by a compressed spinal nerve during a physical exam.
+Your brain may struggle to identify the specific source of referred pain.
+An experienced spinal consultant can usually distinguish referred pain caused by a compressed spinal nerve during a physical exam.
 At The Brisbane Spine Clinic, we see many cases of misdiagnosis and are skilled at identifying the underlying cause of pain.

 The sciatic nerve runs from the lower back and down the back of each leg.

-It can be pinched creating lower back pain together with a sharp pain in one or both legs.
+When this nerve is pinched, it can create severe lower back pain together with a sharp pain in one or both legs.
 Coughing, sneezing and prolonged sitting can aggravate symptoms.

-However, it is far too common to see dysfunction in other body parts mask as sciatica.
-Please consult our spine consultant here at The Brisbane Spine Clinic if your sciatica symptoms are not going away despite everything you have tried.
+Please consult our spine consultant here at The Brisbane Spine Clinic if your sciatica symptoms are not going away.

-This chronic pain condition creates fatigue discomfort and tenderness to the touch in the back and throughout the body.
-While its cause is not fully understood, research indicates fibromyalgia is the result of the body becoming extra sensitive to pain due to an overactive pain system, and that genetics plays a strong role.
+This chronic pain condition creates fatigue, discomfort and tenderness to the touch in the back and throughout the body.
+While its cause is not fully understood, research indicates that fibromyalgia may be the result of the body becoming extra sensitive to pain due to an overactive pain system, and that genetics plays a strong role.

-In diagnosing fibromyalgia, doctors look for common signs amongst patients, including, widespread pain and tenderness lasting more than three months.
+In diagnosing fibromyalgia, doctors look for common signs among patients, including widespread pain and tenderness lasting more than three months.

 When To Seek Help

 Some back pain symptoms may disappear over time.
-However, you should see our spine consultant or your doctor if your back pain lasts longer than 72 hours, if your back pain wakes you at night or if you experience fever, sweats, chills, numbness, tingling, bowel or bladder problems, pain following an injury or unexplained weight loss.
+However, you should see our spine consultant or your doctor if you experience:

 Call us today on 07 3841 3070 to discuss how our approach may alleviate your back pain symptoms or to book an appointment.